CodyBontecou/obsidian-sync/Here.md

 How are the shortcuts?
 Guchi?

-I want the shortcut to push.
+I want the shortcut to push... automatically!!!!!
+When closing!??!!??